Writing a step¶

 Steps get their inputs from two sources:

-Configuration parameters come from the configuration file or commandline and are set as member variables on the Step object by the stpipe framework.
+Configuration parameters come from the parameter file or commandline and are set as member variables on the Step object by the stpipe framework.

 Arguments are passed to the Step’s